notificationapi-com/docs/docs/reference/react-sdk.md

 This refers to which notifications are rendered in the pre-existing popup, feed, ... components.
 You can filter notifications via existing modes or create your own custom function:

 - `ALL` (default): renders all notifications
-- `UNARHIVED`: renders only notifications that are not archived
+- `UNARCHIVED`: renders only notifications that are not archived
 - Custom: The example code below filters notifications that belong to the `welcome_notification` category and are not archived.

 ```jsx